We Match Out-the-Door Pricing Learn more

 Inside the Strumento Power Supply

-The Strumento monoblock transformer is double-boxed and epoxy-filled to kill resonance, weighs over 100 lb, and sits on a decoupled section of chassis.
-Separate transformers feed the input stage, the current-feedback stage, and the logic.
+The Strumento monoblock runs a custom 3000VA output transformer, double-boxed and epoxy-filled to kill resonance and mounted on a decoupled base.
+Separate stabilized supplies feed the input and current-feedback stages, with a dedicated transformer for the logic.
 Storage is roughly 200,000 microfarads per monoblock.

 Audia Flight Strumento monoblock internal chassis, transformer assembly and capacitor banks

-Audia Flight Strumento monoblock internal chassis, transformer assembly and capacitor banksIn the Strumento monoblock, the transformer sits in a double box, epoxy-filled and decoupled from the chassis.
-That assembly alone weighs over 100 pounds.
+Audia Flight Strumento monoblock internal chassis, transformer assembly and capacitor banksIn the Strumento, the output transformer sits in a double box, epoxy-filled and decoupled from the chassis so its vibration never reaches the audio circuit.

 Inside the Strumento Power Supply